-Following the Centers for Disease Control (CDC) protocol to protect the public against COVID-19, and prioritizing the safety of our patients and staff, we have made the following operational changes effective Monday, March 16, which will remain in effect until at least Monday, March 30, 2020.
+Following the Centers for Disease Control (CDC) protocol to protect the public against COVID-19, and prioritizing the safety of our patients and staff, we have made the following operational changes effective Monday, March 16, which will remain in effect until further notice.

 Discontinuing patient office hours